King John's Bridge

 Leland said that King John gave the town the tolls of the Wednesday and Saturday markets for the repair of the bridge, which the town neglected.
 In 1368 the town acknowledged that it was responsible for the repair of the bridge, the north part of which was broken; in 1530 all the tenants of the Mythe were obliged to partake in the repair of the bridge.
 An attempt in 1621 to make the bridge the county's responsibility was unsuccessful, and in 1638 the county raised money for the repair on the understanding that the town would be responsible for all future maintenance.
 The town looked after the bridge until 1891 when, after disputes between the town and the county, the county adopted it as a county bridge.

 In the early 16th century the bridge was a series of stone arches spanning both arms of the Avon, with, apparently, an extension carried across the Avon Ham on a wooden structure.
 The bridge was repaired in 1407, 1588, 1639, and 1650; the repairs of 1639 appear to have been substantial, and may have included filling in the arches between the two arms of the Avon, for in 1675 there were two distinct stone bridges, one of three and the other of two stone arches.
 The bridge was again repaired in 1710, and in 1747, after strong river currents had damaged it, the arches over the Old Avon were renewed and three wooden spans 'next the Avon' (apparently the land bridge) were replaced by four brick arches.
 In 1756 the bridge, and in 1810 the causeway beyond the Old Avon, were widened and raised, and in 1824 the whole roadway was raised.
 In 1836 the bridge over the Old Avon was widened by adding a footpath on cantilevered iron brackets.
 The resulting bridge, as it existed in the early 20th century, was a miscellaneous collection of stone and brick arches on stone piers, with brick parapets, an iron sidewalk, and a roadway as narrow as 16 ft. in places.
 There were four arches over the Mill Avon, six over the Old Avon, and seven between the two.
-The whole was rebuilt in stone and concrete, retaining some of the old features, and opened in 1962 as two distinct bridges, King John's Bridge over the Mill Avon and Beaufort Bridge over the Old Avon.
+The whole was rebuilt in stone and concrete (doubling the width on the south side), retaining some of the old features, and opened in 1962 as two distinct bridges, King John's Bridge over the Mill Avon and Beaufort Bridge over the Old Avon.

 - Rot.
 Litt.
 Claus.
 (Rec.
 Com.), i.
 23.